getcarina/getcarina.com/_best-practices/container-design-philosophy.md

 ### One process per container

 Docker’s “Best Practices” guide suggests that you “run only one process per container [(1)](#resources).”
-Though this initially seems to be a simple design decision that you could easily overlook, this concept has been met with various opinions, discussions, and interpretation in the community.
+Although such a design decision seems simple, this concept has been met with various opinions, discussions, and interpretation in the community.

-Though you can actually run more than one process per Docker container, some believe that this diverges from the simple packaging and ease-of-use that containers are supposed to provide.
+Though you can actually run more than one process per Docker container, some believe that this practice diverges from the simple packaging and ease-of-use that containers are supposed to provide.
 Confusion about this philosophy stems primarily from newcomers to the field who want to find a sensible way to use containers.
-A beginner's natural instinct is to treat a container as a virtual machine that they would SSH into, creating a necessity for multiple processes representing at least the machine's true workload (such as a database) and the tools (such as networking and security tools) that enable productive access to that workload.
-However, once one realizes that there are other methods of working with a container (such as enforcing proper logs and using development containers with a TTY for shell interaction) this hurdle of packing many different processes into a container is no longer needed.
+A beginner's natural instinct is to treat a container as a virtual machine that they would SSH into, creating a necessity for multiple processes representing at least the machine's true workload--such as a database--and the tools--such as networking and security tools--that enable productive access to that workload.
+However, when you realize that there are other methods of working with a container (such as enforcing proper logs and using development containers with a TTY for shell interaction), you can overcome this habit of packing many different processes into a container.

-With insight into the alternative approaches that are practical in containers, the benefit that containers provide really shines through and the instinct to create monolithic packages, such as one would do with a virtual machine, becomes less relevant.
-Thus, the adoption of a microservice architecture becomes prominent as its relationship to containers not only appears as a better and clearer fit, but as a concept that is now synonymous with using containers.
+As a result, the adoption of a microservice architecture becomes prominent because its relationship to containers is a clear fit, and as a concept it is now synonymous with using containers.

 Martin Fowler describes this approach: